Switchable Topological Polar Textures in Freestanding Ultrathin Ferroelectric Oxides

 Inspired by these advances, similar design principles are now being extended to complex oxides, enabling the fabrication of freestanding and twisted oxide layers with atomic-level precision \cite{Fernandez_2022,Chiabrera_2022}.
 For instance, Sánchez-Santolino et al. reported polarization vortex-antivortex arrays in twisted freestanding BaTiO$_3$ (BTO) layers \cite{Sanchez_2024}, while related works have shown that such topological polarization textures can be tailored through twist and strain \cite{Sha_2024,Zhang_2024,Lee_2024}.
 Although these developments bring oxide systems closer to the concepts explored in 2D materials, research has so far focused mainly on complex stacked architectures, whereas the behavior of freestanding ultrathin oxides approaching the single-layer regime remains largely unexplored.

 Freestanding ferroelectric layers thus provide an opportunity to examine polarization behavior in the absence of substrate-induced constraints.
 By removing external boundary effects, they provide a clean framework to explore the formation and stability of complex polarization textures in reduced dimensions.
 In this context, atomistic models parameterized from first-principles calculations offer a powerful tool to explore size effects, structural instabilities, dynamical behavior, and emergent polarization textures in low-dimensional, unconstrained environments.
-In this work, we employ a core-shell model to study the polarization patterns in freestanding BTO thin layers, revealing a variety of stable polar configurations (see End Matter for model and simulation details).
+In this work, we employ a core-shell model to study the polarization patterns in freestanding BTO thin layers, revealing a variety of stable polar configurations.

-To elucidate how these patterns emerge and evolve, we systematically map the polarization configurations as a function of temperature and layer thickness $N_z$, defined as the number of Ti atoms along the pseudocubic $z$ direction (Fig.~\ref{fig:phasedia}).
+To elucidate how these patterns emerge and evolve, we systematically map the polarization configurations as a function of temperature and layer thickness $N_z$, defined as the number of Ti atoms along the pseudocubic $z$ direction (Figure~\ref{fig:phasedia}).
+The different phases are identified based on the temperature dependence of the polarization components and lattice parameters.
+These distinctions provide a consistent framework to classify the different polar textures beyond visual inspection.
 Starting from the paraelectric phase, we track the evolution of freestanding BTO layers of varying thicknesses upon cooling.

-For ultrathin layers ($N_z \le 2$), no stable ferroelectric order develops, and the system remains dominated by thermal fluctuations.
+For ultrathin layers ($N_z \le 2$), no stable ferroelectric order develops, and the system remains dominated by thermal fluctuations, with net polarization values fluctuating around zero.

-For intermediate thicknesses ($3 \le N_z < 6$), temperature reduction stabilizes a single-domain $aa$-type ferroelectric phase, characterized by an in-plane polarization along the $\langle110\rangle$ direction, while the out-of-plane component remains suppressed.
+For intermediate thicknesses ($3 \le N_z < 6$), temperature reduction stabilizes a single-domain $aa$-type ferroelectric phase, characterized by an in-plane polarization along the $\langle110\rangle$ direction.
+In this phase, two in-plane components of the polarization are finite, while the out-of-plane component remains suppressed.

 For thicker layers ($N_z \ge 6$), the system instead organizes into three distinct nonuniform polar textures characterized by extended vortex textures.